vietanhdev/IntelliPen/docs/content/en/docs/privacy.md

 - **Modify**: Edit or update your preferences
 - **Delete**: Remove data at any time
 - **Export**: Save documents and transcripts locally

-### Privacy Settings

-Control privacy features:

-1. **Auto-save**: Enable/disable in editor settings
-2. **Microphone**: Grant/revoke in Chrome settings
-3. **Context Menu**: Enable/disable in extension options
-4. **Storage**: Clear data in extension settings

-## Children's Privacy

-IntelliPen does not knowingly collect data from children under 13.
-Since we don't collect any personal data, IntelliPen can be used by anyone, but parental supervision is recommended for children.

-## Changes to Privacy Policy

-We may update this privacy policy to reflect:

-- Changes in functionality
-- Legal requirements
-- Best practice updates

-**Notification**: We will notify users of significant changes through:
-- Extension update notes
-- GitHub repository announcements
-- Documentation updates

-**Effective Date**: Changes take effect immediately upon posting

 ## Compliance